-If a rider does not correct all the dimensions of natural asymmetry and imbalance, this usually results in a bad posture and an incorrect use of abdominal muscles and back muscles.
+If we don’t correct all the dimensions of natural asymmetry and imbalance, this usually results in a bad posture and an incorrect use of abdominal muscles and back muscles.

-It causes an imbalance in the muscles in the topline and underline of the horse.
+In other words, it causes an imbalance in the muscles in the topline and underline of the horse:

 Symptoms and problems

-A hard and stiff back and short topline, can cause many problems:
+A hard, stiff back and short topline can cause a whole range of problems:

 - Hard mouth